NCAR/geocat-comp/docs/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GeoCAT-comp source code includes a conda environment definition file in the :code:`/build_envs` folder under the root directory that can be used to create a development environment containing all of the packages required to build GeoCAT-comp.
+The GeoCAT-comp source code includes a conda environment definition file in the ``build_envs`` folder under the root directory that can be used to create a development environment containing all of the packages required to build GeoCAT-comp.
-The file :code:`environment.yml` is intended to be used on Linux systems and macOS.
+The file ``environment.yml`` is intended to be used on Linux systems and macOS.
 The following commands should work on both Linux and macOS::

     conda env create -f build_envs/environment.yml